 Every interaction from the pre-awareness stage to the post sales process is part of marketing.
 Making companies intentional about the sales process is hard because it requires creating rituals and sensibilities across different groups and individuals with different interests and incentives.
 The days when we thought of marketing as that thing that happens to get leads is over.
 If we deliver a delightful and remarkable experience, our business will flourish.
 If, on the other hand, we deliver a negative experience, then we will have detractors in the marketplace.
 Of course: we can’t please all people all the time: we can, however, work hard to deliver a remarkable experience.
 Indeed, our long-term success depends on it.

-Allow me one more example: one day my wife was involved in a minor fender-bender.
+Allow me one more example: one day, my wife was involved in a minor fender-bender.
 She called the insurance company on a Sunday and explained what happened.
-The first person she spoke to brought in different colleagues to the call to determine next steps.
-The representative never sent my wife through to a dead line, nor did she see her role as just that of ushering her onto a call with someone else.
-She saw her role as helping my wife solve a problem, and as a result we will likely be loyal to the company.
+The first person she spoke to brought in different colleagues to the call to determine the next steps.
+The representative never sent my wife through to a deadline, nor did she see her role as just that of ushering her onto a call with someone else.
+She saw her role as helping my wife solve a problem, and as a result, we will likely be loyal to the company.
 An experience we feared would be negative ended up being surprisingly positive: it became remarkable.

 And this is where we find the powerful tool of marketing that is difficult to measure but as present as radio waves: network effects, the combination of network + experience.